Yawuru language: Grammar

 There is no noun class in Yawuru.
 Adverbs belong to the same class as nominals.
 There is a verb class.
 Nouns and adjectives are distinguished through semantic context.

 Morphology

 Nominals inflect for case and adverbs, belonging to this class, take case markers.
 Case markers are signified by enclitics.
 Nominals do not have a declension class.
 Verbs inflect to denote person, number, tense, mood, and aspect.
 Prefixes, suffixes, and enclitics are used to conjugate verbs.

 There are four person categories in Yawuru: first person, second person, third person, and fourth person, which is made up by a first person inclusive (includes the speaker and the hearer).

 Syntax

 Word order is flexible, with the verb often preceding the subject.

 Vocabulary

-Yawuru has a large borrowing from Pama-Nyungan languages, neighboring languages.
+Yawuru has a large borrowing from neighbouring Pama-Nyungan languages.
 The vocabulary is specifically strong in terms of environment, reflecting on the culture.